jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 303 Orders of the High Court
 (1) The High Court may, on application to it or on its own motion, make an order directing the Environment Court to lodge with the Registrar of the High Court any or all of the following things:
-  (a) anything in the possession of the Environment Court:
+  (a) anything in the possession of the court:
-  (b) a report recording, in respect of any matter or issue the High Court may specify, any of the findings of fact of the Environment Court which are not set out in its decision or report and recommendation:
+  (b) a report recording, in respect of any matter or issue the High Court may specify, any of the findings of fact of the court which are not set out in its decision or report and recommendation:
-  (c) a report setting out, so far as is reasonably practicable and in respect of any issue or matter the order may specify, any reasons or considerations to which the Environment Court had regard but which are not set out in its decision or report and recommendation.
+  (c) a report setting out, so far as is reasonably practicable and in respect of any issue or matter the order may specify, any reasons or considerations to which the court had regard but which are not set out in its decision or report and recommendation.
 (2) An application under subsection (1) shall be made— (a) in the case of the appellant, within 20 working days after the date on which the notice of appeal is lodged; or (b) in the case of any other party to the appeal, within 20 working days after the date of the service on him or her of a copy of the notice of appeal.